pymupdf/PyMuPDF-Layout/reducto_results/markdowns/page_19.md

 bk+1 ≤ bk.

-The image shows three plots (a, b, c) representing Bₖᴰ for Bₖ = (-∞, bₖ) and Bₖ₊₁ = (-∞, bₖ₊₁).
-The plots show the relationship between Y₀ and Y₁ = Y₀ + δ, along with lines and dotted lines to indicate intervals.
-A vertical bar (purple in a and b, green in c) represents Bₖᴰ.
+The image shows three plots, (a), (b), and (c), illustrating  BDk for Bk = (-∞, bk) and Bk+1 = (-∞, bk+1).
+The plots show the relationship between Y₀ and Y₁.
+Each plot includes the line Y₁ = Y₀+δ and lines intersect at bk and bk+1.
+Each plot also shows a vertical rectangle which is colored in either purple or green.

 Case a) bk+1 < bk ≤ to-tw & + w t1-to